-An adaptive strategic planning process, launched in 2023, has set the College on a course to strengthen our historic focus on the post-graduate outcomes of students.
-In short — how do we enhance and promote RMC’s relentless focus on student success?
+An adaptive strategic planning process, launched in 2023, set the College on a course to strengthen our historic focus on the post-graduate outcomes of students.
+In short — it asked how do we enhance and promote RMC’s relentless focus on student success?

 Our answers to this big question are multi-faceted—not just one initiative or effort, but many.
 Not just one timeline, but a test-and-learn approach to launching programs and projects and then learning from them to improve them along the way.

-This page summarizes the major projects endorsed by the Strategic Planning Leadership Committee.
+This page summarizes the major projects endorsed by the Strategic Planning Leadership Committee through the adaptive strategic planning process.

 Data Governance Team